0xProject/0x-protocol-specification/v2/v2-specification.md

 ```
 event Cancel(
     address indexed makerAddress,         // Address that created the order.
-    address indexed feeRecipientAddress,  // Address that would have recieved fees if order was filled.
+    address indexed feeRecipientAddress,  // Address that would have received fees if order was filled.
     address senderAddress,                // Address that called the Exchange contract (msg.sender).
     bytes32 indexed orderHash,            // EIP712 hash of order (see LibOrder.getOrderHash).
     bytes makerAssetData,                 // Encoded data specific to makerAsset.